palewire/first-news-app/docs/index.rst

     My first news app
     =================

-Officially add the file to your repository for tracking with Git's ``add`` command.
+Make sure to save it.
+Then officially add the file to your repository for tracking with Git's ``add`` command.

 .. code-block:: bash